metin/ProAngularJS-Repo/README.md

 081-services-exceptionhandler: Illustrates how to invoke the $exceptionhandler programmatically.

 082-services-exceptionhandler-override: Illustrates how to create your own exception handler that overrides the one provided by AngularJS.

+083-services-security-sce-default: Illustrates how the sce automatically disables dangerous HTML from being executed.